Dennis Jackson

 Dennis Ray Jackson (8 March 1932 – 20 March 2014) was an English professional footballer who played as a full back.

 Career

-Born in Birmingham, Jackson played for West Bromwich Albion, Hednesford Town, Aston Villa, Millwall and Rugby Town.
+Born in Birmingham, Jackson played for West Bromwich Albion, and Hednesford Town before joining Aston Villa.

+He worked under legendry coach Jimmy Hogan and made 8 first-team appearances while playing over 100 reserve-team games.
+He was a teammate of Ron Atkinson.
+He made his Aston Villa debut on 10 Apr 1957, in the Second City Derby.
+Villa beat Birmingham 2–1 at St Andrew's.

+Jackson subsequently played for Millwall and Rugby Town.

 Later life and death

 Jackson died in March 2014 at the age of 82.